-Both CISA and CISM are certifications offered by the same body i.e ISACA (Information Systems Audit and Control Association).
+Both CISA (Certified Information Systems Auditors) and CISM (Certified Information Security Managers) are certifications offered by the same body i.e ISACA (Information Systems Audit and Control Association).
 There is a lot of confusion about which is the best.
 Introduction of CRISC by ISACA has further complicated the decision.
 However, in this article we will only focus on CISA vs CISM.

 Many people would recommend that you go for either of the two certifications because they consider both similar.
 However, this is not correct.

 These are two entirely different certifications with different careers paths.
 So, what should be your choice: CISA or CISM.
 Briefly speaking, CISA certification is for auditors whereas CISM is for information security managers and risk managers.

 According to ISACA itself, CISM recognizes a professional who “manages, designs, oversees and assesses an enterprise’s information security.”
 Presently more than 32000 professionals have earned this credential.

 On the other hand, CISA recognizes an audit professional’s experience to “assess IS vulnerabilities, report on compliance and institute controls within the enterprise.”
 Presently more than 129,000 professionals hold CISA certification.